codership/galera/Docs_tommi/python3/source/nodeprovisioning.rst

 only must be done on the receiving node; the donor will serve whatever is requested, as long as it has support for it.

-See the table below for a summary table on the the difference between the different state snapshot transfer methods:
+See the table below for a summary on the the differences between the state snapshot transfer methods:

 +------------+----------------+-------------------+-------------------------+------------------+---------------------------------------+
 | Method     | Speed          | Blocks the donor? | Available on live node? | Logical/Physical | Requires root access to MySQL server? |